-When we work with government clients, we must be particularly careful to avoid organizational conflicts of interest, as the guidelines and restrictions for government procurement are very strict.
+When we work with government clients, we must avoid organizational conflicts of interest, as the guidelines and restrictions for government procurement are very strict.
 Just as we must avoid situations that could make us biased, we must also avoid working with others who could be unable to provide a client with impartial assistance or advice.

 In short, we must never hire contractors whose objectivity may be impaired, or who may have an unfair competitive advantage.
-We should exercise common sense, good judgment and sound discretion to assess whether a significant potential conflict of interest exists and work with Management, or In-House Counsel to develop an appropriate way to resolve it.
+We should exercise common sense, good judgment and sound discretion to assess whether an actual or apparent conflict of interest exists and work with Management and In-House Counsel to develop an appropriate way to resolve any such conflict.

-Organizational conflicts of interest primarily arise as a result of the following three situations concerning AECOM's work:
+Organizational conflicts of interest primarily arise as a result of one of the following three situations concerning AECOM's work: